 - Small jars or cups

-Then Maia added liquid watercolors to dye the flowers, one color per jar.
+Maia added liquid watercolors to dye the flowers, one color per jar.
 Yellow.
 Magenta.
-Purple, Turquise.
+Purple, Turquoise.
 And then some red food coloring for the last flower since we were out of red liquid watercolors but wanted to try the color.

 The flowers started changing color within the hour!